NoStackApp/ns-flip/README.md

 Then

-It's also helpful to understand clearly that ns-front templates generate two types of files:
+It's also helpful to understand clearly that ns-flip templates generate two types of files:
 1. _type files_ are files generated for particular data types in an app's hierarchy.
 That hierarchy is dynamically determined from an `ns.yml` file when `nsfront makecode` is run.
 For instance, if an app uses watches, there may be a type `watch` in the `ns.yml` file, and there may be multiple component files created for watches, included `Watch.jsx`, `Watches.jsx` and `CreateWatchForm.jsx`.
 2. _standard files_ are always generated, regardless of specifics about the app.
 So for instance every app may contain a standard file `client.js`.